davidteather/TikTok-Api/README.md

 ##### The userPosts Method

 ```
-# Where count is how many results you want
-# Verbose is optional, default=0.
-Set it to 1 to get more information
-# userid is the tiktok userid, can be found through response json tree or in the tiktok url
-api.userPosts(userid, count, verbose)
+api.userPosts(userid, secUid, count, verbose)
 ```

-Since this isn't an offical TikTok API the TikTok servers don't know what to do.
-This method specifically will throw a lot of errors if you have verbose on.
-It takes a lot longer than trending, however it will still end up working.
-Just give it a few minutes.
+userid - The id of the user, can be found in the TikTok json response titled "userId"

+secUid - Also found in the TikTok json response the key anme is "secUid"

+**Note:** Currently limited to 30 because of some issues with getting past 30.
+It will raise an exception if you try for higher.

 Trending returns an array of json objects.
 Example structure [here](https://gist.github.com/davidteather/a5c1e54de353353f77a78139d2e5a9f9)